OpenEvalProject/evals/manuscripts/elife-04585/v2/manuscript.md

 Although changes in fMRI-based functional connectivity can be highly specific, their underlying biological mechanisms are less clear.
 It is thought that functional connectivity patterns are shaped largely by the relatively stable underlying skeleton of structural connections (O'Reilly et al., 2013).
 However, modifications in functional connectivity might also be influenced by changes in synaptic efficacy, for example through changes in the quantity of neurotransmitter release, changes in astrocytes or dendritic spine stabilization.

 Here, we aimed to elucidate the contribution of changes in short-term synaptic efficacy to fMRI-based functional connectivity.
-To this aim, we modulated synaptic efficacy in a specific corticocortical pathway using repetitive paired pulses of transcranial magnetic stimulation (TMS) with a brief inter-pulse interval (IPI; 8 ms) that evoked synchronous pre- and post-synaptic activity and monitored whether those changes were reflected in altered functional connectivity (Experiment 1) (
+To this aim, we modulated synaptic efficacy in a specific corticocortical pathway using repetitive paired pulses of transcranial magnetic stimulation (TMS) with a brief inter-pulse interval (IPI; 8 ms) that evoked synchronous pre- and post-synaptic activity and monitored whether those changes were reflected in altered functional connectivity (Experiment 1) (Figure 1A).
+Several TMS protocols have been shown to induce changes in excitability in primary motor cortex (M1) using repetitive stimulation of M1 itself (Chen et al., 1997) or stimulation of premotor regions projecting to M1 (Munchau et al., 2002).
+These changes are often thought to reflect frequency-dependent potentiation of synaptic transmission.
+Furthermore, it has been shown that repetitive paired stimulation of an input into M1—such as the median nerve—and then of M1 itself can change M1 cortico-spinal excitability (Stefan et al., 2000; Wolters et al., 2003).
+These paired associative stimulation (PAS) protocols are based upon Hebbian principles of synaptic plasticity and appear to modify connectivity in a controlled manner.
+Investigations that applied paired-pulse TMS over interconnected sites—for example, homotopical M1 sites (Rizzo et al., 2009), M1 and the supplementary motor area (SMA) (Arai et al., 2011), and M1 and posterior parietal cortex (Koch et al., 2013)—demonstrated altered motor cortical excitability.
+Notably, the current protocol of repetitive paired-pulse TMS has been shown to induce a causal and directional change of influence of the first brain region (ventral premotor cortex: PMv) over the anatomically connected second region (M1) (Buch et al., 2011).
+This is important since it is such pathway-specific changes that occur in animal models of synaptic plasticity (Markram et al., 1997; Jackson et al., 2006) and these are argued to underlie the self-organization proposed to occur in mono-synaptically connected networks in response to regularly occurring input (Sussillo and Abbott, 2009).

 ![Figure 1.](https://cdn.elifesciences.org/articles/04585/elife-04585-fig1-v2.jpg)

 **Figure 1.:** (A) 90 paired pulses were applied over ventral frontal cortex near PMv and M1 (mean MNI coordinates [−56 19 19] and [−40 −18 59] respectively) at 0.1 Hz for 15 min.
 (B) Individual stimulation locations for 8 ms IPI (red) and 500 ms IPI (blue).
 (C) Participants performed visually guided grasping movements towards one of two objects (small or large; see inset) while lying supine in the MR scanner.
 The head coil was tilted forward by 30° to allow for direct line of sight of the objects to be grasped.
 A response button box was positioned on the upper leg.
 (D) Experimental design and setup for all experiments (for both 8 ms IPI and 500 ms IPI experiment).
-The order of resting-state and grasping task fMRI as well as of pre-TMS (baseline) and post-TMS sessions was counterbalanced.DOI: http://dx.doi.org/10.7554/eLife.04585.003
+The order of resting-state and grasping task fMRI as well as of pre-TMS (baseline) and post-TMS sessions was counterbalanced.

 PMv and M1 are a part of the so-called ‘dorsolateral circuit’ of areas composed of the anterior intraparietal (AIP) area, areas PF and PFG in the inferior parietal lobule, and PMv and M1 in the frontal lobes.
 During complex motor behaviour such as reaching and grasping this dorsolateral sensorimotor stream is complemented by a ‘dorsomedial circuit’ composed of dorsal premotor (PMd), medial intraparietal area (MIP), and posterior superior parietal cortex (pSPL) (Jeannerod et al., 1995; Wise et al., 1997; Tanne-Gariepy et al., 2002; Galletti et al., 2003; Brochier and Umiltà, 2007; Grafton, 2010; Turella and Lingnau, 2014).